Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Introduction

-Let ${\cal F}^k$ denote the class of submodular Boolean functions of order $k$.
 It was first shown in \cite{hammer65} that any function in ${\cal F}^2$ can be minimized exactly using a max-flow algorithm.
-In \cite{billionnet85,kolPAMI04}, showed that any function in ${\cal F}^3$ can be transformed into functions in ${\cal F}^2$ and thereby minimized efficiently using max-flow algorithms.
-The underlying idea is to transform the third order function to a function in ${\cal F}^2$ using extra variables, which we refer to as \emph{auxiliary variables} (\av ).
+Billionnet and Minoux~\cite{billionnet85} showed that any function in ${\cal F}^3$ can be transformed into a function in ${\cal F}^2$ using additional variables.
+While transforming a given higher order function to a function in ${\cal F}^2$, we use additional variables that we refer to as \emph{auxiliary variables} (\av ).
 In the course of this paper, you will see that these \av s are often more difficult to handle than variables in the original function and our algorithms are driven by the quest to understand the role of these auxiliary variables and to eliminate the unnecessary ones.

+Kolmogorov~\cite{Kolmogorov2012} improved the complexity of Iwata's capacity scaling algorithm \cite{iwata03} for special functions which are represented as a sum of submodular terms.
+This is the first line of research that does not use auxiliary variables to handle higher order terms.
+The formulation of Kolmogorov also closely resembles the approach of Cooper \cite{cooper2008constraints}, who used a linear program with an exponential number of constraints for solving the minimization of the submodular function.
+It was shown that we can have a algorithm that can be parallelized for minimizing decomposable submodular functions, which can be decomposed into sum of simple submodular functions.
+In ~\cite{Nishihara2014}, it was shown that the algorithm converges linearly, and they also provide upper and lower bounds on the rate of convergence.

-Recently, Zivny et al. made substantial progress in characterizing the class of functions that can be transformed to ${\cal F}^2$.
+Recently, Zivny et al.~\cite{zivny09a} made substantial progress in characterizing the class of functions that can be transformed to ${\cal F}^2$.
 Their most notable result is to show that not all functions in ${\cal F}^4$ can be transformed to a function in ${\cal F}^2$.
 This result stands in strong contrast to the third order case that was positively resolved more than two decades earlier \cite{billionnet85}.
-Using Theorem 5.2 from \cite{promislow05} it is possible to decompose a given submodular function in ${\cal F}^4$ into 10 different groups ${\cal G}_i,i=\{1..10\}$ where each ${\cal G}_i$ is shown in Table~\ref{tb.union_of_Gs}.
-Zivny et al. showed that one of these groups can not be expressed using any function in ${\cal F}^2$ employing any number of \av s.
-Most of these results were obtained by mapping the problem of minimizing submodular functions to a valued constraint satisfaction problem.
+Using Theorem 5.2 from \cite{promislow05} it is possible to decompose a given submodular function in ${\cal F}^4$ into 10 different groups ${\cal G}_i,~i=\{1..10\}$, where each ${\cal G}_i$ is shown in Table~\ref{tb.union_of_Gs}.
+Zivny et al. showed that one of these groups (${\cal G}_{10}$) can not be expressed using any function in ${\cal F}^2$ employing any number of \av s.
+Most of these results were obtained by mapping the submodular function minimization to a valued constraint satisfaction problem.